IneffableNoesis/IneffableNoesis/README.md

 </div>

 <div align="center">
-- I'm EIGHTEEN (18) as is stated to the left.
-This is here because there was confusion regarding my age due to an entry in my Carrd stating I do not wish to fully befriend people 15 and under.
+- As is stated to the left, I'm EIGHTEEN (18).
 </div>
 <br />
 ꩜